 3- How does a distance-based course work?

-The program is delivered mostly through a distance-based format.
+The program is delivered through a distance-based format.
 Course materials (lectures, tests, readings, etc.) are available online in the university’s Learning Management System, Canvas.
-Lectures are provided in a podcast format Courses follow an asynchronous format, meaning that there are no requirements for students to attend the online courses simultaneously on a particular schedule, although regular participation is required throughout the entire term.
+Learning activities are provided through readings and recorded lectures.
+Courses follow an asynchronous format, meaning that there are no requirements for students to attend the online courses simultaneously on a particular schedule, though regular participation is required throughout the entire term.
 Courses are structured to facilitate engagement, active learning and regular interaction with classmates and instructors.
 A variety of assessment methods are employed, including discussion boards, independent and small group assignments, quizzes, and exams.

 4- How much time will I need to set aside for studying?

 Prospective students should consider that they are enrolling in a doctorate level program.
 They are making a commitment to the program and to the advancement of their professional knowledge and skills.
 At a minimum, students should expect to spend 4 hours/week per credit hour.
 For example, if you are registered for a 1-credit course you should expect to spend approximately 4 hours/week on coursework for that course.
 The time commitment will vary depending on the student and their prior academic preparation and how they choose to organize their studying.